How do UK students rate sport and exercise science facilities?

 How Student Voice Analytics helps you

-• See topic and sentiment over time, drilling from institution to school/department to pinpoint where facilities delight or frustrate students in sport and exercise sciences.
+• Track facilities topics and sentiment over time, drilling from institution to school or department to pinpoint where sport and exercise sciences students are delighted or blocked.

-• Share concise, anonymised summaries and export‑ready tables for estates, timetabling and student services to keep actions visible and coordinated.
+• Share concise, anonymised summaries and export‑ready tables for estates, timetabling and student services so actions stay visible and coordinated.

 • Run short pulse checks to validate whether changes to access hours, booking or maintenance improve the experience for commuters, disabled students and part‑time learners.